 The regulation of tax verification and inspection proceedings is set out in the General Tax Law (GTL) and in its implementing regulations.

-The tax inspection procedure could be initiated within the four years provided by the statute of limitations, to verify the correct compliance with the tax obligation, as stated in Article 66 a) of GTL.
-However, Article 68 of GTL provides for some actions or circumstances that may interrupt the mentioned statute of limitations.
+A tax inspection procedure could be initiated within the four years provided by the statute of limitations, to verify compliance with the tax obligation, as stated in Article 66 a) of the GTL.
+However, Article 68 of the GTL provides some actions or certain rules regarding the suspension of the statute of limitation which was affected due to the COVID-19 pandemic during the state of alarm in the year 2020.

 In 2015, the GTL was reformed and Article 66 bis was added to it In accordance with this Article, the STA are empowered to audit and consider legal operations/transactions concluded in tax periods whose statutes of limitations have expired and have or may have an impact on the tax period which is under tax inspection.
 However, this does not mean that the STA are empowered to request tax debts or penalties related to the time-barred periods, but rather to assess any additional tax adjustments arising in the tax period under tax verification as a consequence of those statutorily barred periods.